-The composition of the Board is reviewed by the Board, in conjunction with the Nomination and Remuneration Committee from time to time. having regard to the ongoing requirements of the Company.
+The composition of the Board is reviewed by the Board, in conjunction with the Nomination and Remuneration Committee from time to time, having regard to the ongoing requirements of the Company.
 The objective is that the Board should be of a size and composition that is conducive to effective decision making with the benefit of a variety of perspectives, skills and experience to meet the Board's responsibilities and objectives.
-As at 30 June 2020, the Board comprised of eight Directors, including Mr Jacob Klein, who is the Executive Chairman, and Mr Lawrence Conway, who is the Finance Director and six Non-Executive Directors.
-Mr Freestone retired from the Board effective 30 November 2019 and Mr Johnstone retired from the Board effective 30 March 2020, whilst three new directors were appointed.
+As at 30 June 2021, the Board comprised of eight Directors, including Mr Jacob (Jake) Klein, who is the Executive Chairman, and Mr Lawrence (Lawrie) Conway, who is the Finance Director and six Non-Executive Directors.

 Under the Board Charter, the composition of the Board should comprise a majority of Non-Executive Directors who should also be Independent Directors.
-As at 30 June 2020, the Board comprised of a majority of Independent Directors.
-The current six Non-Executive Directors have a mix of commercial, exploration, project development, mining and financial skills and experience.
+As at 30 June 2021, the Board comprised of a majority of Independent Directors.
+The current six Non- Executive Directors have a mix of commercial, exploration, project development, mining and financial skills and experience.

-Further details about the Directors including skills, experience and term of office are set out in this report and in the FY20 Annual Report on pages 77-79 and pages 101-102.
-In addition to the Annual Report, the table on page 6 sets out the skills, attributes and experience of the Directors serving on the Board as at 30 June 2020.
+Further details about the Directors including skills, experience and term of office are set out in this report and in the FY21 Annual Report on pages 126 - 128 and pages 148 - 149. and pages.
+In addition to the Annual Report, the table on page 7 sets out the skills, attributes and experience of the Directors serving on the Board as at 30 June 2021.